 A uric acid blood test, also known as a serum uric acid measurement, determines how much uric acid is present in your blood.
 The test can help determine how well your body produces and removes uric acid.

 Uric acid is a chemical produced when your body breaks down foods that contain organic compounds called purines.
-These foods include liver, anchovies, mackerel, dried beans, beer, and wine.
-Purines are also created through the natural process of cell breakdown in the body.
+Foods and beverages with a high purine content include:

 Most uric acid is dissolved in the blood, filtered through the kidneys, and expelled in the urine.
-Sometimes, the body produces too much uric acid or does not filter out enough of it.
+Sometimes the body produces too much uric acid or doesn’t filter out enough of it.

-It is also possible to have too little uric acid in your blood, which is a symptom of liver or kidney disease, or Fanconi syndrome, a disorder of the kidney tubules that prevents the absorption of substances such as glucose and uric acid, which are then passed in the urine.
+Too little uric acid may be a symptom of Fanconi syndrome, a disorder of the kidney tubules that prevents the absorption of substances such as glucose and uric acid.
+These substances are then passed in the urine instead.

 Most commonly, the test is used to:

 - monitor people who are undergoing chemotherapy or radiation treatment

 - find the cause of kidney stones